-Multiple Markers gives each instructor their own marking layer on an assignment.
+If your LMS or learning portal allows multiple instructors to be added to a class, Multiple Markers will then give each instructor their own marking layer on an assignment.
 This marking layer can then be toggled on and off, just like any other layer in Turnitin Feedback Studio, to provide multiple sources of feedback for a student.

-Multiple Markers is an account option that must be enabled by your account administrator.
-On opening a student's submission, Turnitin Feedback Studio will activate your layer by default.
-Other marker's layers can be accessed via the side-panel.
-Your layer will only be shown to other markers if you leave a comment on the paper.
+Multiple Markers is an account option on your account.
+In opening a student's submission, the Turnitin Feedback Studio will activate your layer by default.
+Your layer will be retained only if you leave a comment on the paper.

-In order to utilize the multiple markers functionality, all instructors must be enrolled on the same course.
-This is currently only possible via roster sync or via one of our integrations.
+In order to utilize the multiple markers functionality, all instructors must be enrolled on the same course within your LMS.

-Once you have left feedback within your layer, the feedback will be immediately available to other markers.
-You must wait for other instructors to also leave feedback in order for their layers to appear within Turnitin Feedback Studio.
+Once you have left feedback within your layer, the feedback will then be made available for other instructors to view.
+You must wait for other instructors to also leave feedback in order for their layers to appear within your Feedback Studio.

 To view all marker layers for a paper, each marker must have accessed the paper and left feedback.
 This will then cause the marker's name to appear within the Active Layers side panel.

 Your initials will appear alongside any comments you leave, helping your students to differentiate between the multiple markers who have left feedback on their piece of work.